neilcam4/hoover_tech_test/README.md

 With regards to the logic of the programme, it gives the desired output from the given input.
 However, this is based on there being 3 pieces of dirt in the room.
 My next objective would be to allow the programme to receive any number of pieces of dirt.
 I would do this by removing the instructions from the third line of the input to the -1 line, split into an array and loop through to ascertain those dirt patches.

 # Part 2 : Implementation of Salesforce API with Slack
+### Requirements

+`To build a Tray.io Wrapper that will integrate Salesforce with Slack and automatically process a Salesforce 'opportunity' and send it as a Slack message to the appropriate Slack channels.`

+### How the Integration will work

 ![Flow Chart](https://github.com/neilcam4/hoover_tech_test/blob/master/flow_chart.JPG "Output")

+### Summary of Integration

+The above flow-chart provides a visual representation of the steps taken in order for Tray.io integrate and automate the two core systems of Slaesforce and Slack, handled and customised insode the Tray wrapper.

+The wrapper will integrate, test and deploy the automated process of accepting the Salesforce opportunity into our customised GAP and load it into the appropriate desired slack channel.

+Initially, Salesforce will be programmed to send an opportunity through a webhook API as push request to the Tray.io wrapper.
+This will be accepted in the form of JSON.
+We will then create a bot, using the Slack API, with the appropriate scope, to parse the data and reformat it into a Slack message.
+This will include the Opportunity Name, Account Name,Close Date, Amount, Type, Owner.
+The bot will search the JSON input for the 'country' value.
+If the value is "UK" it will send the message to the #sales-uk slack channel, "US" for #sales-us and #"EU" for #sales-eu channels accordingly.

+Inside the wrapper, we will check the authenticity and permissions of the users who are in the channels (using API's such as channels.info, apps.permissions.info and auth.test).
+Then the bot will send the message created using the chat.postMessage API to the appropriate channels.

+The results of this GAP will lead to an increased organisational knowledge and enhanced productivity for your sales reps in the appropriate countries.
+The right people will be notified with the right data.
+The opportunities amd leads being delivered will be of a higher quality due to our data enhancement by this Tray facilitated integrations.
+The data is taken, transformed and loaded exactly how you would like it.